JordanSamhi/AndroSpecter/README.md

 This utility is very useful when you want to create temporary files or directories in your application, without worrying about the specifics of the underlying system.

-## MethodSignatureConverter Class
+# MethodSignatureConverter

 The `MethodSignatureConverter` class is a utility class that provides methods for converting Java method signatures to Soot method signatures, and for extracting various components of method signatures such as class name, method name, return type, and parameter names.

 This class follows the Singleton Design Pattern, ensuring only a single instance of it exists throughout the application.

-### 1. Getting an instance of MethodSignatureConverter
+## 1. Getting an instance of MethodSignatureConverter

 You can get an instance of `MethodSignatureConverter` using the `v()` method.